 This CLE will use Dean Strang’s experience with the Steven Avery case to explore topics related to ethical considerations involved in dealing with media, ethical considerations regarding dealing with the opposing party, best practices for handling high intensity cases, and important legal issues for criminal law attorneys to consider in all cases.

 Tennessee lawyers: This course is approved for dual credit.

-This course has been approved for Ethics Credit in Alabama, Georgia, and 1.5 hours in Florida.
+This course has been approved for Ethics Credit in Alabama & Georgia.

 Missouri lawyers: Outkick CLE classes are considered “self study” and are subject to a 6 hour cap per year.
 Self study classes cannot be carried over to the next year and may not be used to satisfy the professionalism, ethics or malpractice prevention education requirements of Rule 15.

 Ohio lawyers: This course is approved for 1 hour of professional conduct.